 - The SanDisk Extreme Pro: It will take a bit longer to download media in comparison to other flash cards, but it makes up for its lack of transfer speed with excellent write speeds.
 Available in SD, CompactFlash and microSD flash media formats.

 - The SanDisk Ultra & Ultra PLUS: Handy flash media cards offering sensible performance at an affordable price.
-They’re slightly faster than alternatives that are more expensive, storing upwards to 128GB.
-Available in SD Card format, microSD, CompactFlash and USB. microSD & SD formats include MicroSDHC, microSDXC & SDHC & SDXC respectively.
+They’re slightly faster than alternatives that are more expensive.
+They store upwards to 128GB.
+Available in SD Card format, microSD, CompactFlash and USB. microSD & SD formats include MicroSDHC, microSDXC & SDHC & SDXC.

 Click here for USB data recovery information!